CodeWolfHound/Foundational-Cplus-code/README.md

 # Foundational-Cplus-code

-Series of C++ spaghetti code to understand foundaits of the language.
+A collection of isorganized C++ code samples created to help build a deeper understanding of the language’s foundational concepts.